BeginnersTech/fe-training-base/README.md

 ## Design Resources

 We provide the design for this training in Figma.
-Refer to Figma while completing each step.
+Please create the deliverables for each step according to the Figma design.

 - [Figma](https://www.figma.com/design/gGF072fcZ2pqvwWkeHK0uU/%E7%A0%94%E4%BF%AE%E7%94%A8PJ?node-id=0-1&t=ybqJnqP8ml7bJPNv-1)